Prevention and control of leishmaniasis

-- Integrated vector control (IVC) measures, aimed at reducing the numbers of sandflies by indoor residual spraying of the inside and outside walls of houses, doorways, animal houses, and possible breeding sites of the sandflies (figure below); use of insecticide treated bed nets (ITNs) for sleeping under at night; and environmental management to reduce the breeding sites of sandflies.
+- Integrated vector control (IVC) measures, aimed at reducing the numbers of sandflies by indoor residual spraying of the inside and outside walls of houses, doorways, animal houses, and possible breeding sites of the sandflies (Figure 37.11); use of insecticide treated bed nets (ITNs) for sleeping under at night; and environmental management to reduce the breeding sites of sandflies.

 - Investigate and control epidemics in epidemic-prone areas: early identification and management of epidemics of leishmaniasis helps to control the disease from spreading to the wider population.

 - Education in the community about the causes and modes of transmission of leishmaniasis.

 What actions would you educate community members to take to protect themselves and their children from leishmaniasis?